Top Gun: Maverick (soundtrack): Reception

 The soundtrack received generally positive reviews, with Pete Hammond of Deadline Hollywood, Brian Lloyd of Entertainment.ie, Tomris Larfy of RogerEbert.com and Chris Bumbray of JoBlo.com calling the score composed by Faltermeyer, Gaga, Balfe and Zimmer as "one of the positive aspects of the film".
 Zanobard Reviews stated "the soundtrack of Top Gun: Maverick is a thoroughly entertaining and incredibly nostalgic musical experience from beginning to end".
+Marcy Donelson of AllMusic gave the album 3 out of 5 stars, and picked "Main Titles (You've Been Called Back to Top Gun)" and "The Man, The Legend / Touchdown" as the score's highlights.